Enhanced Relaxed Physical Factorization preconditioner for coupled poromechanics

 where $Z=[\vec{z}_1,\dots,\vec{z}_{n_p}] \in \mathbb{R}^{n \times n_p}$ is the generator of $\mathcal{Z}$:

 The operator $P$ is the linear mapping that projects a vector $\mybold{w}$ onto $\mathcal{Z}$ orthogonally to $\mathcal{L}$:

-Notice that the projector $P$ is $\hat{C}$-orthogonal according to the following definition \cite{Hac16}: \begin{defin} A projector $P$ onto a subspace $\mathcal{Z}$ is $\hat{C}$-orthogonal if and only if it is self-adjoint with respect to the $\hat{C}$-inner product. \end{defin} Furthermore, of course, we have $\ran{P} = \ran{Z}$.
+Notice that the projector $P$ is $\hat{C}$-orthogonal according to the following definition \cite{Hac16}: \begin{defin} A projector $P$ onto a subspace $\mathcal{Z}$ is $\hat{C}$-orthogonal if and only if it is self-adjoint with respect to the $\hat{C}$-inner product. \end{defin} Of course, we have $\ran{P} = \ran{Z}$.
 The solution $\mybold{w}$ of \eqref{eq:hat_Cu_b} can be decomposed as the sum of two contributions: